Abhishkejoel/AI_teaching/README.md

 # AI-Powered Teaching Assistant

 Welcome to the **AI-Powered Teaching Assistant** project!
-This application integrates multiple AI-driven tools to enhance the learning experience for students.
-It features four main bots:
+This application integrates three AI-driven tools to enhance the learning experience for students.
+It features:

-1. **Summary Bot**: Summarizes content from YouTube videos, audio files, or PDF documents.
+1. **Summary Bot**: Generates concise summaries from YouTube videos, audio files, or PDF documents, allowing students to quickly grasp key points.
-2. **Doubt Solving Bot**: Answers questions based on the provided content.
-3. **Quiz Generation Bot**: Creates quizzes to test comprehension.
+2. **Quiz Generation Bot**: Creates multiple-choice quizzes based on the provided content to test comprehension and reinforce learning.
-4. **Notes Generation Bot**: Generates comprehensive lecture notes and PowerPoint presentations.
+3. **Notes Generation Bot**: Produces comprehensive lecture notes and downloadable PowerPoint presentations, aiding in study and teaching preparations.

 Access the live application [here](https://studyscribe.framer.ai/).